cloudify-cosmo/docs.getcloudify.org/content/cli/workflows.md

 $ cfy workflows get execute_operation -d nodecellar-blueprint ...

-Retrieving workflow execute_operation for deployment nodecellar-blueprint
+This example retrieves the workflow execute_operation for the nodecellar-blueprint deployment.

 Workflows:
 +----------------------+----------------------+-------------------+------------+